Workers get more pay day cash thanks to minimum wage hike

 Minimum wages vary

 All states vary in how the minimum wage is set, though most use the federal minimum wage.
 Some states, such as Alabama or Mississippi, have no minimum wage laws.
 Ten states peg the minimum wage to cost of living, and seven states have seen a sufficient rise in consumer price indexes to raise it.
 Colorado, Arizona, Washington, Montana, Ohio, Oregon and Vermont have all legislated a little more quick cash for the lowest paid workers, though the raises are not by very much.
-The raises won’t mean that workers will suddenly never need installment loans ever again, but they will get a little more help.
+The raises won’t mean that workers will suddenly never need installment loans ever again, same goes with not needing same day payday loans online, but they will get a little more help.

 Every little bit helps